Age Pension Eligibility

 Under the assets test, how much in assets can I have before I start to lose my pension entitlement?

-Currently, the qualifying age is 66 years, but this will increase by six months every two years, to 67 years by July 1st, 2023.
+Currently, the qualifying age is 66 years and 6 Months, but this will increase by six months every two years, to 67 years by July 1st, 2023.

 You don’t have to be an Australian citizen to qualify for the Centrelink Age Pension.
 But you must have been a Permanent Resident for at least 10 years AND have lived in Australia for at least 5 years of those 10 uninterrupted (excluding short holidays).